 Donor statistics by year during 2005-2019, of which specified and non-specified contributions ratio:

 UNAOC welcomes contributions from state and non-state entities, which wish to support its mandate and activities.
 To find out how to make a contribution to the voluntary Trust Fund for UNAOC, please review this note.
-Through a special partnership agreement with United Nations Foundation (UNF), UNF provides Internal Revenue Service tax recognition under IRS Code 501(c)(3) in order to qualify for tax deductions for USA-based private sector contributors and philanthropists.

 Since UNAOC has a global mandate, it does not appear on the list of Official Development Assistance (ODA) recipients.
 However, earmarked contributions for developmental purposes to UNAOC can be reported by governments as ODA, as formally agreed by the Organization for Economic Co-operation and Development (OECD).